Lithium is mined from three types of deposits: brines, pegmatites and sedimentary rocks. Here’s a look at lithium brine deposits.

 Read on for a brief look at lithium brine deposits.
-You can also click here to read our overview of lithium pegmatite and sedimentary deposits.
+You can also click here to read our overview of lithium pegmatite (hard-rock ore) deposits and sedimentary deposits.

 An overview of lithium brine deposits

-Generally, lithium extraction from brine sources has proven more economical than production from hard rock ore.
-While hard rock lithium production once dominated the lithium market, the majority of lithium carbonate is now produced from continental brines in Latin America.
+Generally, lithium extraction from brine sources has proven more economical than production from hard-rock ore.
+While hard-rock lithium production once dominated the lithium market, the majority of lithium carbonate is now produced from continental brines in Latin America.
 This is primarily due to the lower cost of production.
-That said, Australia was still the world’s largest lithium producer in 2019 in terms of mine output, and most of that came from the Greenbushes hard rock lithium operation.
+That said, Australia was still the world’s largest lithium producer in 2021 in terms of mine output, and most of that came from the Greenbushes hard-rock lithium operation.